bwt-dev/bwt/README.md

 You can set multiple `--xpub`s to track.
 This also supports ypubs and zpubs.

+Rescanning can be controlled with `--xpub <xpub>:<rescan>`.
+You can specify `<rescan>` with the xpub birthday formatted as `yyyy-mm-dd` to scan from that date onwards only, or use `none` to disable rescanning entirely (for newly created wallets).
+*Setting this can significantly speed up scanning and is highly recommended.*

 By default, the Electrum server will be bound on port `50001`/`60001`/`60401` (according to the network) and the HTTP server will be bound on port `3060`.
 This can be controlled with `--electrum-rpc-addr` and `--http-server-addr`.